bobodeity/TraefikReverseProxy/README.md

 - Setting dashboard BasicAuth users (you can execute GenerateBasicAuthForUser.sh), or comment the BasicAuth block (not security).

+  > if htpasswd not found, you can execute this command to install it. `sudo apt-get install apache2-utils`

 4. Execute the shell script.

     ```